2023 Review of Parliamentary constituencies

 We provide details of Mansfield's electorate to the LGBCE regularly so that a decision can be made on whether a review is needed.

-The Local Government Boundary Commission has carried out an electoral review of Mansfield District Council and the Commission's final recommendations on revised wards has been approved by Parliament.
+The Local Government Boundary Commission carried out an electoral review of Mansfield District Council between 2020 and 2022.
+The Commission's final recommendations on revised wards has been approved by Parliament.
+You can view details of their review via the Local Government Boundary Commision website.

 The aim of the review was to ensure that ward boundaries allow for ward councillor's to represent roughly the same number of voters in each ward and that each ward reflects the interests and identities of the communities in the area.